 My Opinion and Last Word

-Have you Trans-Siberian Train Trip?
+Have you taken Trans-Siberian Train Trip?
 Any cool tips to share?

-I loved being to this country down under and want to go back again.
-I hope my story has motivated you to visit.
+I loved taking the train trip from west to east and want to go back again, and I hope my story has motivated you to do the same.

 Make sure to leave a comment with your thoughts!
 I’d love to hear from you to improve my knowledge.